cpmech/russell/russell_lab/README.md

 * `algo` — algorithms that depend on the other modules (e.g, Lagrange interpolation)
 * `base` — "base" functionality to help other modules
 * `check` — functions to assist in unit and integration testing
-* `fftw` — light interface to a few [FFTW](https://www.fftw.org/) routines.
-Warning: these routines are thread-unsafe
 * `math` — mathematical (specialized) functions and constants
 * `matrix` — [NumMatrix] struct and associated functions
 * `matvec` — functions operating on matrices and vectors